 For every organisation, customer data is important.
-However, the way it is shared across the business is often flawed.
-Data that doesn’t get transferred from one platform to another and remains stuck in the CRM – owned by the sales team and not passed on to other teams in the organisation.
+However, the way it is shared across a business can often be flawed.
+Data that doesn’t get transferred from one platform to another and remains stuck in a CRM or other platform isn’t adding any value to a company.

-This means a frustrating time for account management and operations teams and ultimately, poor customer service.
-At a time when customer service is such an important differentiator, having systems like this in place really does affect a business’s bottom line.
+This can be a frustrating position for account management and operations teams, and leads, ultimately, to poor customer service.
+At a time when customer service is such an important differentiator, having old, incompatible or unreliable data systems like this in place really can impact a business’s bottom line.

-This goes beyond event portals though.
-Anywhere there’s a need to provide customers up-to-date, in-sync information about their account, the integration can do so.
+This principle of freeing data up within a company goes beyond event portals though.
+Anywhere there’s a need to provide customers up-to-date, in-sync information about their account, integrations between your systems to manage the various data streams flowing around your company become key.
 That might be things like:

 - Members hubs